*This program is no longer accepting new enrollments*

 How much do computer accounting specialists earn?

-According to the U.S. Bureau of Labor Statistics, Bookkeeping, Accounting, and Auditing Clerks earn a median salary of $37,250 per year.
-The top 10% of earners in these careers can make more than $57,920 annually.
+According to the U.S. Bureau of Labor Statistics, Bookkeeping, Accounting, and Auditing Clerks earn a median salary of $40,240 per year.
+The lowest 10 percent earned less than $25,260, and the highest 10 percent earned more than $61,650.

 If you are searching for a career as a computer accounting specialist, contact us today, and we can answer any questions you have about our computer accounting course.
 We know that a decision to attend STVT is an important step in your personal and professional life, and we are committed to making sure that you have all of the information you need to make a career training decision that’s right for you.